aiman-al-masoud/deixiscript/README.md

   overriden, all the others can, BE defaults to EQUALS in the most general case.
   All other verbs need to be prefixed with a helper/auxiliary (do/does) to let the parser know they're being used as verbs.

+- verbs aren't functions, verbs are procedures. noun-phrases are expressions, and thus are more akin to functions.